gramlogic/reality/markdown.md

 ````

 When your book is built, the contents of any `{code-cell}` blocks will be
-executed with your default Jupyter kernel, and their outputs will be displayed
+executedyoutube with your default Jupyter kernel, and their outputs will be displayed
 in-line with the rest of your content.

 For more information about executing computational content with Jupyter Book,